 Potentially.
 Aliens in Nevada who have been convicted of deportable crimes face removal from the U.S. However, they may be able to stay if they can get their convictions overturned or get their sentences significantly lowered so the conviction no longer qualifies as deportable…

-Non-citizens who have pursued all over avenues of getting their convictions vacated may file a writ of habeas corpus petition as a last resort.
+Non-citizens who have pursued all other avenues of getting their convictions vacated may file a writ of habeas corpus petition as a last resort.
 Every case is different, but if the judge grants the habeas petition, the non-citizen should be released from custody and usually can stay in the U.S. Learn more about the criminal defense of immigrants in Nevada.

 12. What are other forms of post-conviction relief in Nevada?